SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 and then optimize the multiplicative parameter :math:`\mathbf{\alpha}`.
 This parameter has as default value (or as background) a vector of 1.
-Be careful, applying a process of nondimensionalization also requires changing the error covariances associated in an ADAO formulation of the optimization problem.
+Be careful, applying a process of dimensionless transformation also requires changing the associated error covariances in an ADAO formulation of the optimization problem.

 Such a process is rarely enough to avoid all the numerical problems, but it often improves a lot the numeric conditioning of the optimization.